geneontology/geneontology.github.io/_docs/gocam-overview.md

 ## Incomplete GO-CAMs

-The knowledge of biology is constantly evolving, therefore many models are incomplete, and details may be added as more information becomes available.
+The knowledge of biology is constantly evolving, therefore many models are incomplete and details may be added as more information becomes available.

-## Noctual Platform to Curate GO-CAMs
+## Noctua Platform to Curate GO-CAMs

 To learn more about our curation process, please visit the documentation of the [Noctua Curation Platform](http://wiki.geneontology.org/index.php/Noctua){:target="blank"}.